Azaeres/action-queue/README.md

 action-queue
 ============

-Queues up actions for control over when they run
+Queues up actions for control over when they run.